Home Caribbean coast Palomino | A dream destination on the Caribbean coast of Colombia

 3. Meet a Wayuu family

 During this 3-hour tour, you will first go to the Flamingo Park and then meet a traditional Wayuu family.
-Learn about their customs and traditions, and enjoy a traditional Wayuu meal.
+Get to know their customs and traditions, and enjoy a traditional Wayuu meal.

 4. Visit another indigenous tribe in La Guajira